HypothesisWorks/HypothesisWorks.github.io/_posts/2016-06-05-incremental-property-based-testing.md

 {% post_url 2016-05-11-generating-the-right-data %}) like our `Repository`
 class.

-The next step would be to write a `repositories` strategy for our test:
+If we were to continue with a `repositories` strategy, our test would look something like this:

 ```python
     @given(repo=repositories(), branch_name=valid_branch_names())